You are here

 2018 Tribal-State Relations Training Schedule:

-- Tribal-State Relations Training, October 15-16, 2018 at Prairie's Edge Casino Resort (registration not currently open)
+- Tribal-State Relations Training, October 15-16, 2018 at Prairie's Edge Casino Resort (registration is full)

 Tribal-State Relations Training has been approved for: